F5Networks/f5-ci-docs/docs/openshift/kctlr-use-bigip-openshift.rst

 Create a self IP in the VXLAN
 `````````````````````````````

 Create a self IP address in the VXLAN tunnel.
-Use an IP address from the subnet that the OpenShift SDN allocated to the BIG-IP's HostSubnet.

-- The subnet mask you assign to the self IP must match the one that the OpenShift SDN assigns to nodes (in this example, it's :code:`/23`).
+- The self IP range must fall within the cluster subnet mask.
+Use the command :command:`oc get clusternetwork` to find the correct subnet mask for your cluster.

-  .. warning:: The default subnet mask varies depending on which OpenShift platform you're using (Origin/Online vs. Enterprise vs. OCP).
-Check the documentation for your platform before proceeding.

 - If you use the BIG-IP configuration utility to create a self IP, you may need to provide the full netmask instead of the CIDR notation.
-- If you don't specify a traffic group, the self IP will use the BIG-IP system's default (:code:`traffic-group-local-only`).
+- Be sure to specify a floating traffic group (for example, :code:`traffic-group-1`).
+Otherwise, the self IP will use the BIG-IP system's default.

 .. parsed-literal::

-   create /net self **10.129.2.3/23** allow-service **none** vlan **openshift_vxlan**
+   create /net self **10.129.2.3/14** allow-service **none** vlan **openshift_vxlan**

 .. _k8s-openshift create bigip floating IP: